Skip to content

 Parameters:

-• name (string): Service name
+• name (string, required): Service name or ID

 Parameters:

-• name (string): Service name
+• name (string, required): Service name or ID

-• lines (number, optional): Number of lines (default: 100)
+• lines (number, optional): Number of log lines to retrieve (default: 100, max: 1000)

 {